-Respiratory acid-base disorders are those abnormalities in acid-base equilibrium initiated by a change in arterial carbon dioxide tension (Paco2).
-Paco2 is regulated by alveolar ventilation; a primary increase in Paco2 acidifies body fluids and initiates the acid-base disturbance called respiratory acidosis, whereas a decrease in Paco2 alkalinizes body fluids and is known as respiratory alkalosis.
-The neural pathways controlling respiration initiate and coordinate respiratory muscle contraction, thereby generating adequate alveolar ventilation in the lungs.
-The primary responsibility of the mammalian lung is then to exchange gases at the alveolar blood-gas interface where carbon dioxide and oxygen move by diffusion from areas of high to low partial pressure.
-Diffusion of gases is directly proportional to the surface area of the interface and inversely proportional to the thickness of the membrane (Fick's law).
-With a relatively large surface area and a very thin (<1 micron) blood-gas interface, the lungs are well suited for their role in gas exchange and thus, greatly influence respiratory acid-base regulation.
+Respiratory acid-base disorders are those abnormalities in acid-base equilibrium initiated by a change in arterial carbon dioxide tension (PaCO2).
+PaCO2 is regulated by respiration; a primary increase in PaCO2 acidifies body fluids and initiates the acid-base disturbance called respiratory acidosis, whereas a decrease in PaCO2 alkalinizes body fluids and is known as respiratory alkalosis.
+The primary responsibility of the lungs is to exchange gases at the blood-gas interface.
+In the mammalian lung, oxygen and carbon dioxide move by diffusion from areas of high to low partial pressure.
+Diffusion of gases is directly proportional to the surface area of the interface and inversely proportional to the thickness of membrane (Fick's law).
+With a relatively large surface area and a very thin $(<1 \ \mu m)$ blood-gas interface, the lungs are well suited for their role in gas exchange.